Samuel-Dainton/Heritage-Housing-Issues-P5/README.md

 ### Page 4: Project Hypothesis and Validation
 * Before the analysis, we knew we wanted this page to describe each project hypothesis, the conclusions, and how we validated each.
 After the data analysis, we can report that:
 * 1 - We suspect houses with larger square footing may have had a higher sales price.

 	* Correct.
+There is strong correlation between the two.
 The correlation study on the House Sale Price Study supports this hypothesis.

 * 2 - We suspect that between houses with similar square footing, those with a more recent Year Built date may have had a higher sales price.

-	* Incorrect.
-There is only small correlation between the two.
+	* Correct.
+There is moderate correlation between the two.
 The correlation study on the House Sale Price Study supports this.
+It's worth noting that houses with a more recent Year Built date are typically higher in Overall Quality which has much stronger correlationto Sale Price.

 * 3 - We suspect that between houses with similar square footing and year built date, those with a more recent Remodel date may have had a higher sales price.

-	* Incorrect.
-This showed even less of a correlation than our hypothesis on YearBuilt.
+	* Correct.
+There is weak to moderate correlation between the two.
+Again, it is worth noting that there is a relationship between houses with a more recent Remodel date being higher in Overall Quality

 * 4 - We suspect that between houses with similar square footing, those with higher quality and condition scores may have had a higher sales price.

 	* Correct.
-The correlation study on the House Sale Price Study supports this hypothesis.
+There is strong correlation between the two variables.The correlation study on the House Sale Price Study supports this hypothesis.

 ### Page 5: ML: Predict House Value
 * Considerations and conclusions after the pipeline is trained